Payroll giving - Give as you earn

-By giving to us regularly via Payroll Giving, we automatically receive the tax you would have paid on the donation.
+It’s so simple.
+You don’t need to give your bank details.
+And by choosing to give as you earn to us regularly via Payroll Giving we automatically receive the tax you would have paid on the donation.
 We don’t need to claim Gift Aid back on this, so it’s less admin for us, and there’s no Direct Debit needed from you.

 Frequently asked questions

-When is the first deduction is taken from my pay?
+When is the first deduction taken from my pay?

 How do I know that you have received my donation?